mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

    - The first message received after establishing a WebSocket connection is intentionally ignored
    - This is because Pstryk initially sends cached (potentially outdated) data
    - This ensures that only fresh, accurate data is processed by the integration
+   - Note that after Home Assistant restart, data may be unavailable for up to one minute while waiting for the first valid WebSocket message

 ## Troubleshooting